 Repeat these steps again to create a sub-group, but instead of making it a top-level group, select the first group you created as its parent.
-We recommend using sub-groups as well as groups to keep your new types of libraries organized.
+We recommend using sub-groups as well as groups to keep your job description libraries organized.

 3 Add items to groups

 Now that you have all of your containers set up (libraries, groups, and sub-groups), you can start adding responsibilities, fields of study, certifications, experience, knowledge areas, working conditions, or additional information.
-On the same Manage Libraries page, click the Create button again, but this time select the item name of the library you're in.
+On the same Manage Libraries page, click the Create button and select the item name of the library you're in.
 Select a group to place it in and click Next.